-The Bank's customer and counterparty acknowledges that each change of the rate, consisting in a change of the method of developing the benchmark or a change of its definition, including a material change of the rate announced by its administrator, does not constitute a material modification of the agreement or the financial instrument.
+The Bank's customer and counterparty acknowledges that each change of the index, consisting in a change of the method of developing the benchmark or a change of its definition, including a material change of the index announced by its administrator, does not constitute a material modification of the agreement or the financial instrument.

-LIBOR information:
+LIBOR information

-LIBOR is an interest rate benchmark developed by the ICE Benchmark Administration ("IBA") which took over the role of LIBOR administrator from the BBA (British Bankers Association) in 2014.
+LIBOR is an interest rate benchmark developed by the ICE Benchmark Administration ("IBA"), which took over the role of LIBOR administrator from the BBA (British Bankers Association) in 2014.
+As of 29 December 2017, LIBOR was included in the list of key benchmarks under the BMR Regulation, but due to the exit of the United Kingdom (home of the IBA) from the EU, it was removed from this list as of 10 July 2021.

 The IBA develops LIBOR according to a self-defined method, under the supervision of the UK Financial Conduct Authority (FCA).
+Details on LIBOR, including:

-The details of LIBOR, including a description of the key elements of the LIBOR methodology, the Benchmark Statement (this Document is published by the administrator pursuant to Article 27 of the BMR Regulation) and the procedures for receiving and handling complaints regarding the process of determining the benchmark were published by IBA on its website: www.theice.com/iba.
+- · description of the key elements of the LIBOR development method, - the benchmark statement (document published by the administrator pursuant to Article 27 of the BMR Regulation), and - procedures for receiving and investigating complaints that relate to the determination of the benchmark were published by IBA on its website: www.theice.com/iba.

-The Financial Conduct Authority ("FCA"), the relevant supervisory authority for the IBA, announced, that, as of the end of 2021, it does not intend to exercise its powers under the BMR Regulation and take action to "coerce" banks to provide the data necessary to determine LIBOR.
-Therefore, working groups engaged in the development of alternative rates to LIBOR recommended that we prepare adequately for the disappearance of LIBOR by gradually moving away from its use in contracts.
-According to the FCA's positions dated 5 March 2021 and 29 September 2021 the FCA has announced that:
+The Financial Conduct Authority ("FCA"), the relevant supervisory authority for the IBA, announced that, as of the end of 2021, it does not intend to exercise its powers under the BMR Regulation and take action to "coerce" banks to provide the data necessary to determine LIBOR.
+Therefore, working groups engaged in the development of alternative indices to LIBOR recommend that we prepare adequately for the disappearance of LIBOR by gradually moving away from its use in contracts2.

+According to the FCA's positions dated 5 March 20213 and 29 September 20214 the FCA has announced that:
-- a) the following rates will permanently cease to be developed: - CHF LIBOR (all tenors) as of the end of December 31, 2021; - EUR LIBOR (all tenors) as of the end of December 31, 2021; - GBP LIBOR (O/N, 1W, 2M and 12M) as of the end of December 31, 2021; - JPY LIBOR (S/N, 1W, 2M and 12M) as of the end of December 31, 2021; - USD LIBOR (1W and 2M) as of the end of December 31, 2021; - USD LIBOR (O/N, 12M) as of the end of June 30, 2023; - b) the following rates will no longer be representative for the underlying market and economic reality that these rates were intended to measure:

-- GBP LIBOR (1M, 3M and 6M) as of the end of December 31, 2021; - JPY LIBOR (1M, 3M and 6M) as of the end of December 31, 2021; - USD LIBOR (1M, 3M, 6M) as of the end of June 30, 2023;
+- a) the following indices will permanently cease to be developed: - CHF LIBOR (all tenors) as of the end of December 31, 2021; - EUR LIBOR (all tenors) as of the end of December 31, 2021; - GBP LIBOR (O/N, 1W, 2M and 12M) as of the end of December 31, 2021; - JPY LIBOR (S/N, 1W, 2M and 12M) as of the end of December 31, 2021; - USD LIBOR (1W and 2M) as of the end of December 31, 2021; - USD LIBOR (O/N, 12M) as of the end of June 30, 2023; - b) the following rates will no longer be representative for the underlying market and economic reality that these rates were intended to measure: - GBP LIBOR (1M, 3M and 6M) as of the end of December 31, 2021; - JPY LIBOR (1M, 3M and 6M) as of the end of December 31, 2021; - USD LIBOR (1M, 3M, 6M) as of the end of June 30, 2023;